theopensystemslab/planx-new/editor.planx.uk/docs/adding-a-new-component.md

 2. `src/@planx/components/shared/Preview/SummaryList`

-If/how should this component appear on the Review page?
+If/how should this component appear in a Review component:

 ```typescript
 [TYPES.SetValue]: undefined,
 ```

-3. `src/@planx/components/Send/bops/index`
+3. In `planx-core` - `src/export/bops/index`

 If/how should this component be formatted in Send data formats such as BOPS?